Jirawatz/EventRegistrationApp/README.md

 ### User to Objects Relationships
 Customer and Events is a many-to-many relationship which one customer can register for many events while many events can have many customers.
-Therefore Register table is created to mediates the many relationship between User and Event object.
+Therefore Register table is created to mediates the many relationship between User and Event object which have following attribute:

-Organizer and Event is a many-to-many relationship which one organizer can schedule many events and many events can also have many schedule.
-Therefore a host table is create to mediate the many-to-many relationship between Organizer and Event objects.

-Register model: Represent each sign up reocord between the customer and the events that take place, which will contain the following information
+Register model: Represent each sign up record between customer and the events that take place, which will contain the following information
 ```
 1. RegistrationId which represent the id which it will represent for each sign up record
 2. CustomerId which represent the customer
 3. EventId which represent the event
 ```

+Organizer and Event is a many-to-many relationship which one organizer can schedule many events and many events can also have many schedule.
+Therefore a host table is create to mediates the many-to-many relationship between Organizer and Event objects which have the following attribute:

 Schedule model: Represent each host record between the organizer and the events that take place, which will contain the following information
 ```